alyssa-ms-tan/alyssa-ms-tan/README.md

 My name is Alyssa, and I am a 3rd year BS Computer Science, currently interested in developing new software.
 This account is pretty new since I had to switch out my old one, which was connected to my actual school email.

-- 🔭 I’m currently working on developing a route optimizer web app to help students in my campus travel more efficiently, displaying the shortest route using djikstras.
+- 🔭 I’m currently working on developing a route optimizer web app to help students in my campus travel more efficiently, displaying the shortest route using ReactJS, Django, and the djikstras algorithm.

 <!--
 **alyssa-ms-tan/alyssa-ms-tan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.